-Monckton Chambers traces its roots back to the 1930s, when it was headed by Sir Walter Monckton KC (latterly Viscount Monckton of Brenchley), the leading figure of the 20thcentury from whom it now takes its name.
+Monckton Chambers traces its roots back to the 1930s, when it was headed by Sir Walter Monckton KC (latterly Viscount Monckton of Brenchley), a leading figure in the profession during the first half of the 20th Century, from whom it now takes its name.
 Monckton served with great distinction as a soldier, then lawyer, politician and industrialist.
 As well as being recognised as one of the leading advocates of his day, he was adviser to Edward VIII during the abdication crisis of 1936, was appointed Solicitor-General in 1945, served as a Cabinet minister under both Churchill and Eden in the 1950s, and subsequently became chairman of Midland Bank.

 In 1964, Chambers was one of the first to make the move to Gray’s Inn, and became established in its present form by Sir Brian McKenna KC.